 Recognized for her skill and advocacy before the courts, Martha MacDonald is an experienced tax litigator who brings advanced dispute strategy and deep tax knowledge to advocate for clients on all manner of tax disputes.

-Martha leads the Tax Controversy and Litigation Practice at Torys.
-She practises tax litigation before trial and appellate courts, as well as dispute resolution with the Canada Revenue Agency and provincial tax authorities.
-Martha has been involved with tax issues, including transfer pricing, tax avoidance, foreign tax credits, residence for tax purposes, taxable employment benefits, and goods and services tax/harmonized sales tax, in addition to a range of administrative and procedural matters specific to the tax area.
+Martha leads Torys’ Tax Controversy and Litigation Practice, and practises tax litigation before trial and appellate courts, as well as dispute resolution with the Canada Revenue Agency and provincial tax authorities.

-Lexpert Leading US/Canada Cross-Border Corporate Lawyers in Canada—Lawyers to Watch (2017)
+Lexpert’s Leading US/Canada Cross-Border Corporate Lawyers in Canada—Lawyers to Watch

-Martha has assisted in coaching teams in the Donald G. Bowman National Tax Moot since its inception.
+Since its inception, Martha has helped coach teams in the Donald G. Bowman National Tax Moot.
 She has also been a guest lecturer at the Faculty of Law, University of Toronto.